-- Assess amenity impacts on the surrounding locality, including solar access, visual privacy, visual amenity, overshadowing and acoustic impacts. - Conduct a view analysis to the site from key vantage points and streetscape locations (photomontages or perspectives should be provided showing the building envelope and likely future development). - · Include a lighting strategy and measures to reduce spill into the surrounding sensitive receivers. - Identify any proposed use of the school outside of school hours (including weekends) and assess any resultant amenity impacts on the immediate locality and proposed mitigation measures. - Detailed outline of the nature and extent of the intensification of use associated with the increased floor space, particularly in relation to the proposed increase in staff and student numbers. - Detail amenity impacts including solar access, acoustic impacts, visual privacy, view loss, overshadowing and wind impacts.
+- · Assess amenity impacts on the surrounding locality, including solar access, visual privacy, visual amenity, overshadowing and acoustic impacts. - Conduct a view analysis to the site from key vantage points and streetscape locations (photomontages or perspectives should be provided showing the building and likely future development). - Include a lighting strategy and measures to reduce spill into the surrounding sensitive receivers.

+Detail amenity impacts including solar access, acoustic impacts, visual privacy, view loss, overshadowing and wind impacts.
 A high level of environmental amenity for any surrounding residential land uses must be demonstrated.